The Department of Enterprise, Trade and Employment provides a range of supports to help businesses of all sizes navigate

 If you need to call

 Substantial advice on Brexit is available at gov.ie/brexit.
-For situations requiring urgent and immediate assistance, government departments and agencies have put in place a number of resources to assist businesses and citizens for the critical time ahead.
+For situations requiring urgent and immediate assistance, government departments and agencies have put in place a number of resources to assist businesses and citizens.
 Contact details for some of the key services are available at Brexit - if you need to call.